-This article will highlight some practical ways that high school students and their parents can effectively work together to identify postsecondary institutions and LD support services that match the student’s interests, abilities, and needs.
+Here are some practical ways that high school students and their parents can effectively work together to identify postsecondary institutions and LD support services that match the student’s interests, abilities, and needs.
 I will discuss the range of support services available to prospective students.
-In addition, I will make a number of suggestions on how a college-bound student with LD or AD/HD can utilize a transition planning portfolio (TPP) to enhance her chances of gaining entrance into the college of her choice.
-The good news is that there are now over 1,200 colleges in the United States and Canada that offer students with learning disabilities and/or AD/HD some level of support services.
-To illustrate the variety and type of LD support services currently available to students, I will profile two postsecondary institutions which offer either basic support services or a comprehensive LD program.
+In addition, I will make a number of suggestions on how a college-bound student with LD or ADHD can create a transition planning portfolio (TPP) to enhance her chances of gaining entrance into the college of her choice.
+The good news is that there are now more than 1,200 colleges in the United States and Canada that offer students with learning disabilities and/or ADHD some level of support services.
+To illustrate the variety and type of LD support services currently available to students, I will profile two postsecondary institutions that offer either basic support services or a comprehensive LD program.

 To begin, students need to be instructed in how to use college resource guides or directories, and the latest computer-guided software to assist them in the college search process (Mangrum & Strichart, 1997).
 Internet sites like Collegenet.com, Collegeview.com, and Collegelink.com allow prospective students to search for colleges based on factors such as:

 • type of school (e.g., university, community college, or vocational/technical)